Viola-Siemens/CME-Suck-My-Duck/README.md

 # CME-Suck-My-Duck
-Output all stack trace when modifying a certain collection for debugging ConcurrentModificationException.
+Output all stack traces when modifying a certain collection for debugging ConcurrentModificationException.